RedRussianBear/No-Rest-for-the-Wicked/README.md

 jettisoned its escape pods about 2AU from the system, with the survivors landing on the lone planet.
 About three thousand strong
 (from an original crew of eighteen thousand), they founded a rudimentary outpost on an island in the southern hemisphere at Port Arthur.
 Over the next forty years they worked and multiplied, seeking to once again ascend to the heavens.
 It was twenty nine years Before
-Present, that, numbering some ten thousand, the castaways activated their first high power radio-antenna, broadcasting on all frequencies a call for help.
+Present, that, numbering some thirty thousand, the castaways activated their first high power radio-antenna, broadcasting on all frequencies a call for help.

 'Help' came much sooner than expected.
 Less than a year later, two vessels, one a renegade noble-turned-pirate, the other a deserted